amiryzat/ProxyGuard/docs/project-overview.md

 - Flask for the lecturer-facing dashboard (`dashboard/`, built)

 ## Current Scope
-The current prototype focuses on a local webcam-based attendance flow.
-It includes face recognition, liveness detection (blink + head movement), attendance logging, duplicate detection, and suspicious pattern flagging.
+The current prototype focuses on a webcam-based attendance flow, available through two interfaces that share one underlying check-in engine (`CheckinSession`): a desktop OpenCV app (`src/main.py`) and a browser-based app (`checkin_app/`, streaming the webcam as MJPEG).
+Both include face recognition, liveness detection (blink + head movement), single-person enforcement, the identity-liveness continuity guard, attendance logging with correct name attribution on failed attempts, duplicate detection, and per-outcome verification snapshots.
 The voice challenge is built as a module but is not currently part of the live flow (see [[decisions]] Decision 7).
-The lecturer dashboard is built (`dashboard/`).
-A student-facing check-in web app (`checkin_app/`) is being built in phases: Phase 2a (setup page only — pick class + week, generate and display `session_id`) is done; Phase 2b (camera streaming and the live check-in/liveness flow inside that web app) is not yet built.
-Only testing and refinement (plus the remaining check-in web app phase) remain.
+The lecturer dashboard (`dashboard/`) shows the attendance log split into Present/Attempts tabs, with a reason filter, flagged-row highlighting, per-tab summaries, and inline verification-snapshot thumbnails for each row.
+Only testing and refinement (Step 8) remain of the originally planned steps.

 ## Related Documentation
 - [[roadmap]]